 To add sets, chose Import > Fonts from Folder from the menu bar (or right click on the left column and make the same choice).
 You can also drag and drop into the main right hand window, or onto the left hand sidebar.

 If you’re like me and have removed the Font Book set (which is initially the only set), the set section disappears.
 A fix in 3.5.2 allows you to always add sets to the sidebar, even if it’s empty.
 And you don’t have to worry about dropping a new folder of fonts into the currently shown font samples.
 You’ll still get another new set, as you expected.

 2) Connect Fonts: You may recall in my last review of Suitcase I had said it has become an app aimed mainly at large businesses.
-Well, it couldn’t possibly be any more true now.
-How many individuals or small businesses do you know who will willingly spend $108 per year, per computer, for a font manager?
+It couldn’t possibly be any more true now.
+How many individuals or small businesses do you know who will willingly spend $120 per year, per computer, for a font manager?
 Read on.
 It’s not quite as simple as price.